'Not here in Bridgewater': Community leaders, residents sound off on mall arrest

 Bridgewater found itself in the eye of a media storm after a 15-second video went viral of a fight between two teens at Bridgewater Commons last month that was broken up by two township police officers.
 A white police officer wrestled a Black teen to the floor while the other teen, a Hispanic, was seated on a couch by another white officer.

-Panelists in the conversation included Robinson, Bridgewater Mayor Matthew Moench, Bridgewater Police Chief Paul Payne, former Bridgewater Police Sgt.
-Art Atkins and Bridgewater's Community Police Alliance Program Coordinator Dameon Stackhouse.
+In addition to Robinson. panelists in the conversation included Bridgewater Mayor Matthew Moench, Bridgewater Police Chief Paul Payne, former Bridgewater police Sgt.
+Art Atkins and Dameon Stackhouse, Bridgewater's Community Police Alliance Program coordinator.

 "This is not going to go away anytime soon because this is not about just the Bridgewater incident," Robinson said.
 "This is about our community stepping up, speaking and doing the right thing."